rohbdn07/aws-chunk-processing-pipeline/README.md

 > **Answer:**
 > The instructions are generally clear and well-structured, especially for someone familiar with Docker, AWS CLI, and serverless workflows.
 The step-by-step setup and packaging commands are helpful.
 > However, I encountered issues when running the `./start-localstack.sh` script: it was unable to create the Lambda functions, invoke them, and create the Step Function as expected.
 These steps had to be performed manually.
 > After the `put-object` command for the S3 bucket, the script stops or hangs.
-This is likely because a previous command (such as `aws s3api put-object`) is waiting for input or has failed, but the script does not have `set -e` to exit on error, nor does it print errors by default.
+This is likely because a previous command (such as `aws s3api put-object`) is taking time to upload.
-> Additionally, if Docker or LocalStack is not fully ready, or if the AWS CLI cannot connect to LocalStack, the script may hang or fail silently at that point.

 > **Suggestions for improvement:**
-> - Add `set -e` at the top of the `start-localstack.sh` script to ensure the script exits immediately if any command fails, making errors more visible and preventing the script from hanging unexpectedly.
+> - To make the `./start-localstack.sh`  script more reliable, I suggest adding error handling if any AWS service creation fails, along with checks to confirm whether the services were created successfully.
 > - Explicitly mention where to find or set the AWS credentials for LocalStack, as some users may not have them configured.
 > - Clarify the expected directory structure after running the packaging commands (e.g., where the ZIP files will appear).

 2. The size of the JSON file in the assignment is not big at all.
 Do you think your splitting solution can handle a much larger file size (e.g. 500MB)?